Skip to content

 On January 3, 1985, Alabama native Mitch McConnell served his 1st day as Kentucky’s 41st Class II U.S. Senator by defeating incumbent Senator Huddleston, thanks to Mitch’s sharp-witted television commercials.

-January 3, 1999, Davis County native Senator Wendell H. Ford retired from his Senate Minority Whip position, and Jim Bunning became Kentucky’s 37th Class III U.S. Senator.
-At the time of his retirement, he served longer than any other individual; a mark Mitch surpassed in 2009.
+January 3, 1999, Davis County native Senator Wendell H. Ford retired from his Senate Minority Whip position, and Jim Bunning won the next election to become Kentucky’s 37th Class III U.S. Senator.
+At the time of his retirement, he served longer than any other individual, a mark Mitch surpassed in 2009.

 January 3, 2000, an unusual winter tornado touched down in Owensboro, leaving 8,000 locals without electricity.
 President B. Clinton declared Daviess, Crittenden, and Webster Counties disaster areas.